wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-governance/includes/govern-your-data.md

 **Information governance** manages your content lifecycle using solutions to import, store, and classify business-critical data so you can keep what you need and delete what you do not.

 Records management uses intelligent classification to automate and simplify the retention schedule for regulatory, legal, and business-critical records in your organization.
-It is for that special set of content which needs to be immutable (cannot be changed).
+It is for that special set of content that needs to be immutable (cannot be changed).

 **Information governance** and **Records management** are covered in more depth in other modules in this learning path, but here are some key themes of the Microsoft solutions for governing your data.